UoG-Libraries/Adshow/README.md

 ## Setup

 ### app.ini
-Add the `app.ini` file to the root of the project.
-The file have to contain this fields:
+Add the `app.ini` file to the root of the project and complete the following fields:
 ```
 [application]
 app_name = REPLACE